kubernetes/website/content/en/docs/contribute/advanced.md

   implementing the feature.
 - Merge release-related pull requests and maintain the Git feature branch for the release.
-- Mentor other sig-docs contributors who want to learn how to do this role in the future.
+- Mentor other SIG Docs contributors who want to learn how to do this role in the future.
 This is known as "shadowing".
 - Publish the documentation changes related to the release when the release artifacts are published.

-Coordinating a release is typically a 3-4 month commitment, and the duty is rotated among sig-docs maintainers.
+Coordinating a release is typically a 3-4 month commitment, and the duty is rotated among SIG Docs maintainers.

 {{% /capture %}}